vbauer/houdini/README.md

 Usually, each big project with Spring converters has the following problems:

 **A huge number of converter classes**<br/>
-Houdini allows to join several converters into single Spring bean (unlike Spring), so it will minimize number of classes and to prevent unnecessary code.
+Houdini allows to join several converters into a single Spring bean (unlike Spring), so it will minimize the number of classes and prevent unnecessary code.
 For example, you can join converters by functionality or by modules.
-It also simplify source code navigation for developer.
-Less useful feature is that fewer classes also decreases compilation time a little bit.
+It also simplifies source code navigation for developer.
+An additional feature is that the smaller class number of classes also decreases compilation time a little bit.

 **Duplicated code in converters**<br/>
 Some converters could be very similar to other (except filling of some fields).
-Using Spring most likely to see basic classes or shared components to resolve this situation.
+Using Spring it is most likely to see basic classes or shared components to resolve this situation.
 Using Houdini it is unnecessary to create additional classes, you can just put this logic in a new method.

 **Conditional converters**<br/>
 It is a typical situation for REST services: